mahdiridho/EC2Remote/README.md

 ### Running the application

+Download noVNC from https://kanaka.github.io/noVNC/, extract and save the noVNC folder in the project directory

-From project folder, run the noVNC as service :
+From project directory, run the noVNC as service :

 $ ./noVNC/utils/launch.sh --vnc ec2-x-x-x-x.ap-northeast-1.compute.amazonaws.com:5901

-Then from project folder on other command console:
+Then from project directory on other command console:

 $ gulp